 How Does it Cause Neck Pain?

-We have so many bad habits during the day that cause neck, back and spine pain.
-Slouching while working, walking or eating is one.
-Not to mention constantly looking down at your smartphone or computer can really make your neck ache.
+Many bad daily habits cause neck, back, and spine pain.
+Slouching while working, walking, or eating is one.
+Constantly looking down at your smartphone or computer can also cause neck aches.

-If you wake up with a stiff and sore neck every morning, then either the pillow you're using is wrong or the way you are using it is wrong.
+If you wake up with a stiff and sore neck every morning, either the pillow you're using is wrong or the way you use it is terrible.
 Regular pillows might not provide the level of support you’d need.
-For example, side sleepers need a soft medium firm pillow with a high loft to support their neck and head.
+For example, side sleepers need a soft, medium-firm pillow with a high loft to support their neck and head.

 How Does it Cause Back Pain?

-Every time you wake in pain in the morning it ruins your entire day.
-A bad back pain will not even let you do your basic chores.
-Even raising your hand up can be a herculean task!
-When you ignore your pillow and your sleeping position it might end in quite bizarrely.
-A pillow too soft or thin might sink your head and neck too much into it which creates a lot of pressure in the lumbar, resulting in back pain.
-On the other hand, pillows that are too thick will hold your head too high up which will misalign your neck with your back.
-The muscles in the lower back will try to overcompensate any misalignment and will take the hit.
+A pillow that is too soft or thin might sink your head and neck too much into it, creating a lot of pressure in the lumbar region and resulting in back pain.
+On the other hand, pillows that are too thick will hold your head too high up, misaligning your neck with your back.
+The muscles in the lower back will try to overcompensate for any misalignment and take the hit.

-Stomach and side sleepers tend to experience more low back pain when sleeping on a pillow that doesn’t cradle the head and neck in proper alignment.
-Back sleepers may experience low back pain if their knees aren’t supported with additional support pillows.
+Stomach and side sleepers tend to experience lower back pain when sleeping on a pillow that doesn’t cradle the head and neck in proper alignment.
+Back sleepers may experience lower back pain if their knees aren’t supported with additional support pillows.

 What Causes Stiffness?

-There are days when you can’t even move out of your beds.
+There are days when you can’t even move out of your bed.
 You feel stuck, dragged, and constantly tired.
-Every inch of your body feels the stiffness no matter the affected area.
-Muscles when stretched unnaturally for a long period and contracted when released, cause your body to be stiff.
-The simple reason is lack of proper support to the neck and head.
-The neck and back muscles stretch out of alignment during the night rather than be held in a neutral position.
+Every inch of your body feels the stiffness, no matter the affected area.
+Muscles, when stretched unnaturally for an extended period and contracted when released, cause your body to be stiff.
+The simple reason is the lack of proper support to the neck and head.
+The neck and back muscles stretch out of alignment at night rather than be held in a neutral position.

 When you wake up, stretched neck muscles may contract and tighten, causing the neck and back to feel stiff and tense.
 Stiffness can range from mild—where it disappears after a few morning movements—to severe—where it continues well into the day, even with lots of movement.
-Ordinary pillows will in no way give the support you need to balance your body, if anything they will disrupt your posture even more while sleeping.
+Everyday pillows will not give you the support you need to balance your body; they will disrupt your posture even more while sleeping.

 How Does a Bad Pillow Cause Headaches?